Severson-Group/eMach/docs/source/documentation.rst

 ++++++++++++++++++++++++++++++++++++++++++++

 Each analyzer within the ``eMach`` codebase must be summarized such that someone with a basic understanding of electric machines can understand the purpose and structure of the analyzer.
-The documentation files devoted to each analyzder must contain the following sections:
+The documentation files devoted to each analyzer must contain the following sections:

 1. Model Background
 2. Inputs from User